ruswc/js-band-hw-task-5/README.md

-# Homework 4
+# Homework 5
-## js-band-hw-task-4
+## js-band-hw-task-5

-> Our PoC looks nice for the client and we should start preparation for the project development.
-We should define quality processes and tools and prepare our project for effective development.
+> We prepared quality checking systems, like eslint, jest and now.
+We should prepare CI/CD setting for more effective delivery process.
+We are going to prepare it for our PoC.
+And additionally, we should start to write unit tests.

 ### Objectives
-- Add eslint to our project
+- add eslint to our project
-- Add commitizen tool to improve commit messages and log history
-- Add and setup Jest for implementing autotest
-- Add Webpack config for dev prod and common
-- Describe application launch process and commands what we have
+- prepare travis-CI pipeline settings
+- add installation step
+- add linter step
+- add automation tests step and add coverage report
+- add deployment to the GitHub pages
-- Describe structure of our project
+- implement tests for our functionality

 **Implemented:**
 - "Eslint" added